As a geospatial specialist, you'll use spatial data for problem-solving that can’t

 routinely use geospatial information within their jobs, reports the U.S. Department

-Geospatial Information Science (GISci) is increasingly viewed as an attractive career
+Geospatial Information Science (GSIS) is increasingly viewed as an attractive career

 pathway.
 As geospatial specialists, you will use spatial data for problem solving

 that can’t be done with traditional maps and charts.
-The GISci program is for students
+The GSIS program is for students

 who have a strong mathematics background and analytical skills.

-With a GISci major, you have access to two state-of-the-art GIS labs to support your
+With a GSIS major, you have access to two state-of-the-art GSIS labs to support your

 studies, providing you with a specialized course of study involving geospatial technologies